 Generously donated to the Museum in 2016, the Shaker objects provide an overview of Shaker design and aesthetics.
 Featured will be Kelly’s worktable, purchased in 1970 near Kelly’s home in Columbia County and used throughout his life.

-A rare oval box is reminiscent of shapes that can be found in Kelly’s prints, as are the simple lines of a three-drawer chest and the curved slats of a chair.
+A rare oval box is reminiscent of shapes that can be found in Kelly’s prints, as are the simple lines of a work table and the curved slats of a chair.
 This juxtaposition of the curved and the straight is a hallmark of Kelly’s work.

 When talking about his approach to making art in relation to Shaker design in 2011, Kelly discussed the reductive quality inherent in both, noting that it isn’t what has been taken out of a painting or object, but it’s what hasn’t been put in.
 A balance of simplicity and harmony exist in both.

 Kelly’s and Shear’s support of the Museum goes back decades.
 Shear’s photographs of Shaker sites were exhibited at the Museum in 1991.
 Their upstate residence is not far from the original seat of the American Shakers in New Lebanon, New York, now a National Historic Landmark stewarded by the Shaker Museum.

 The exhibition will travel to the New Britain Museum of American Art, New Britain, Connecticut, opening July 12, 2018.